cateye0/XSY-HY2/README.md

 P43 Relay output, change it from 0 to 1 <br/>
 P11 Start stop control source, change it from 0 to 2 !!!
 Warning !!!
 From this point on, the start/stop buttons on the device controller will be inactive. <br/>

+With this setup, you can achieve the following functions: <br/>

+1. Remotely enable/disable inverter (Pump VFD Control)
+2. Remotely monitor when your pump is activated (Pump VFD Active)
+3. Physically turn the pump On or Off using the push button (Pump VFD Button)"

 My Inverter settings:
 | Prog  | Value |
 | ------------- | ------------- |